paps/api-store/store/DEV/LinkedIn Auto Follow DEV/LinkedIn Auto Follow DEV.md

 <center>![](https://phantombuster.imgix.net/api-store/launch.JPG)</center>

-This will launch the API and, if you didn't already change the spreadsheet URL, send Phantombuster's team LinkedIn connection requests.
+This will launch the API and, if you didn't already change the spreadsheet URL, send Phantombuster's team LinkedIn follow requests.

 # ⚙️️Repetition setup ⚙️

 Now that your API is ready, you just have to customize it to make it work repetitively.

-Every time the API is launched, it will send 10 connection requests and stop.
+Every time the API is launched, it will send 10 follow requests and stop.
 (You can lower this value in the API's configuration.)

 To do so, simply hit the “Settings” button to define when your API is launched.